okibcn/wslcompact/README.md

 ## FEATURES

 The Windows Subsystem for Linux (WSL) uses VHDX image files to store the ext4 filesystem, but it lacks an effective way to shrink the image when the files are removed.
 This utility compacts the vhdx virtual images of the WSL2 distros.
 It achieves the minimum possible size.
 The program provides the following info for each installed distro:
-- Name
+- Distro's name.
-- image file location
+- image file location.
-- Current size of the image file
+- Current size of the image file.
-- Estimated compacted size
+- Estimated compacted size.

-By default it will perform in compact mode. and if no distro is specified, it will compact all the installed images sequentially providing also the info about the resulting compacted size.
+By default it will perform in active mode. and if no distro is specified, it will compact all the installed images sequentially providing also the info about the resulting compacted size.

 ## INSTALLATION